Updated 16 April 2026

 [Your Name]

 Word count: 62 words.
 Deliberately minimal.
 Every additional word is an opportunity for something to be misinterpreted.
-If you need to document workplace issues, do it through a separate written complaint to HR or through your attorney.

 Important: If you are leaving due to harassment or discrimination, consult an employment attorney before resigning.
 Quitting may affect your ability to file certain claims.
 In 2024, the EEOC received 88,531 discrimination charges, and timing of resignation can impact case outcomes.